NCEAS/2016-postdoc-training/README.md

-# Computational & collaboration skills for integrative conservation science workdshop
+# Computational & collaboration skills for integrative conservation science workshop

 This intensive 4-day workshop on *Computational and Collaboration Skills for Integrative Conservation Science* held at NCEAS from June 27th to 30th aims to help participants to: